HL7/davinci-ecdx/input/pagecontent/specification.md

 The following example transactions show scenarios of using direct query to get clinical data from an EHR.

-{% include examplebutton_default.html example="todo" b_title = "Click Here To See Example Direct Query for Patient's Active Conditions" %}
+{% include examplebutton_default.html example="direct-query1-scenario" b_title = "Click Here To See Example Direct Query for Patient's Active Conditions" %}

 {% include examplebutton_default.html example="todo" b_title = "Click Here To See Example Direct Query for Patient's HBA1C Results after 2020-01-01" %}